Battle of the Sakarya: Background

-The Greek offensive, under King Constantine I as Supreme Commander of the Greek Forces in Asia, was committed on July 16, 1921 and skilfully executed.
+The Greek offensive, under King Constantine I as Supreme Commander of the Greek Forces in Asia, was committed on July 16, 1921, and skilfully executed.
 A feint towards the Turkish right flank at Eskişehir distracted Ismet Pasha just as the major assault fell on the left at Kara Hisar.
 The Greeks then wheeled their axis to the north, swept towards Eskişehir and rolled up the Turkish defence in a series of frontal assaults that was combined with flanking movements.

 Eskişehir fell on July 17 despite a vigorous counterattack by Ismet Pasha, who was determined to fight to the finish.
-The saner counsels of Mustafa Kemal prevailed, however, and Ismet disengaged with great losses to reach the comparative safety of the Sakarya River, some 30 mi (48 km) to the north and only 50 miles (80 km) from Ankara.
+The saner counsels of Mustafa Kemal Ataturk prevailed, however, and Ismet Pasha disengaged with great losses to reach the comparative safety of the Sakarya River, some 30 mi (48 km) to the north and only 50 miles (80 km) from Ankara.

 The determining feature of the terrain was the river itself, which flows eastward across the plateau, suddenly curves north and then turns back westwards.
 The great loop described forms a natural barrier.
 The river banks are awkward and steep, and bridges were few with only two on the frontal section of the loop.
 East of the loop, the landscape rises before an invader in rocky, barren ridges and hills towards Ankara.
 It was in those hills, east of the river that the Turks dug in their defensive positions.
-The front followed the hills east of the Sakarya River from a point near Polatlı southwards to the place at which the Gök River joins the Sakarya, and then swung at rightangles eastwards following the line of the Gök River.
-That was an excellent defensive ground.
+The front followed the hills east of the Sakarya River from a point near Polatlı southwards to the place at which the Gök River joins the Sakarya, and then swung at right angles eastwards, following the line of the Gök River.
+The region was excellent defensive ground.

-For the Greeks, the question on whether to dig in and rest on their previous gains or to advance towards Ankara in great effort and destroy the Army of the Grand National Assembly.
-That was difficult to resolve and posed the eternal problems with which the Greek staff had to deal since the beginning of the war.
-The dangers of extending the lines of communications still further in such an inhospitable terrain that killed horses, caused vehicles to break down and prevented the movement of heavy artillery were obvious.
-The present front that gave the Greeks the control of the essential strategic railway was tactically most favourable, but the Army of the Grand National Assembly had escaped encirclement at Kütahya and so nothing had been settled.
-That made the temptation of achieving a knockout blow become irresistible.
+For the Greeks, the question was one of whether to dig in and rest on their previous gains, or to advance towards Ankara in great effort and destroy the Army of the Grand National Assembly.
+Either option was difficult to resolve and posed the eternal problems with which the Greek staff had to deal since the beginning of the war.
+The dangers of extending their lines of communications still further in an inhospitable terrain that killed horses, caused vehicles to break down and prevented the movement of heavy artillery, were obvious.
+The present front gave the Greeks control of the essential strategic railway and was tactically most favourable, but the Army of the Grand National Assembly had escaped encirclement at Kütahya, so nothing had been settled.
+For the Greeks, that made the temptation of achieving a knockout blow irresistible.